letsencrypt/acme-spec/draft-barnes-acme.md

 encapsulated in a JSON Web Signature (JWS) object {{RFC7515}}.
 ACME uses a profile of JWS, with the following restrictions:

-* The JWS MUST use the JSON or Flattened JSON Serialization
+* The JWS MUST use the Flattened JSON Serialization
 * The JWS MUST be encoded using UTF-8
-* If the JWS is in the JSON Serialization, it MUST NOT include more than one signature in the "signatures" array
-* The JWS Header MUST include "alg" and "jwk" fields
+* The JWS Header or Protected Header MUST include "alg" and "jwk" fields
 * The JWS MUST NOT have the value "none" in its "alg" field

-Additionally, JWS objects used in ACME MUST include the "nonce" and "acmePath" header field, defined below.
+Additionally, JWS objects used in ACME MUST include the "nonce" and "acmePath" header parameters, defined below.

 # Protocol Overview